CopernicaMarketingSoftware/Documentation/Publisher/en/personalization-variables.md

 ## Native integrations

 You can use information from your native integration in a template.
 The available variables depend on the native integration that you use.
-The nickname of your native integration is the variable name:
+The identifier of your native integration is the variable name:

-    {$integrationNickname}
+    {$*integrationIdentifier*}

 For a full list of available variables for your integration see [Native integration properties](./personalization-integration-variables).